 Similar patterns of online civil servants training delivery were seen at the entities agencies: The Civil Service Agency of BiH managed to increase training delivery by 100% compared to the same period in 2019, while the Civil Service Agency of Republika Srpska has adopted a customised version of the Training Management System of the BiH Civil Service Agency and used the period of the pandemic to implement this.
-This demonstrates the ability to adapt a system already in use in the WB rather than building it again from the scratch (see Annex 3 for more details).
+This demonstrates the ability to adapt a system already in use in the WB rather than building it again from the scratch.